Tree Regeneration: How The Environment Helps Trees Grow Back After Being Cut Down

 Do all trees re-grow after they’ve been cut down?

-Is it okay to chop down a tree, and let it grow back?
+Can you chop down a tree, and let it grow back?

 Conclusion